The dragon rose up before him, blue smoke curling from its black nostrils. Its eyes flashed like emeralds and its tongue tasted the air.

 Simeon cast about the room, and noticed a dark shadow behind the edge of a curtain.
 He threw the curtain aside to reveal a stairwell.
 Shoving the bottle back into his bag, Simeon began his climb down.
 His thoughts were on the woman waiting for him in the courtyard.

-To think, he’d come here to killing the Sleeping Princess, and as a result he was going home with the Dragon Lady on his arm.
+To think, he’d come here to kill the Sleeping Princess, and as a result he was going home with the Dragon Lady on his arm.
 Simeon chortled as he reached the bottom and stepped out into the sunlight.

 “All in a day’s work.”
 He murmured with a grin.